helloextend/react-challenge/README.md

 - Before the next interview, we will provide PR feedback, to give you a chance to improve your solution before the call

-- Feel free to ask questions, as we want to simulate working with the team
+- Feel free to ask questions via email, as we want to simulate working with the team

 ## Tips
-- Be sure to add accurate typings!
+- Make sure to add accurate typings!

 - Add some tests to verify that your components are working properly